MohamedMostafa100/ZohoCRM_WooCommerce_Integration/Readme.md

 ### Step 5: Implement the Deluge Script

 1. Open the newly created Deluge function editor.
-2. Paste the Deluge script (fetchWooCommerceOrders.dg) into the editor.
+2. Paste the Deluge script in `fetchWooCommerceOrders.dg` into the editor.
 3. Carefully update the placeholder variables at the top of the script with your unique credentials:
     -   `local_username`
     -   `local_password`